red eyes

 Over-the-counter lubricating eye drops can provide relief from mild cases of bloodshot eyes caused by dryness or irritation.

-2. Allergy Medications:
+2. Allergy medications:

 For allergy-induced red eyes, antihistamine eye drops or oral allergy medications can be effective in reducing symptoms.